Welcome to today's edition of the Rush 24-7 podcast.

 F. Chuck Todd is livid that Lindsey Graham and McCain hijacked Obama's press conference yesterday.

-Obama was gonna go out there, and he was going to talk about his plans for bipartisanship, and he was gonna go out there and he could talk about his plans for bridging the divide and working with the Republicans and getting things done.
+And he was going to go out there and he could talk about his plans for bridging the divide and working with the Republicans and getting things done.

-And then these two yokels had to go out and call a press conference before our beloved president's press conference, and they totally turned him into an angry guy, and it's their fault.
+And then these two yokels had to go out and call a press conference before our beloved president's press conference and they totally turned him into an angry guy and it's their fault.

 It's their fault.